usaid-cs/yesterday-i-learned/random.md

 1. Kathleen [O'Day](https://en.wikipedia.org/wiki/Kathleen_Wynne) "0-day" Wynne was the first LGBT premier to sell off Hydro One.
 1. The skull in the Pirate Bay's logo is the same logo from [Home Taping Is Killing Music](https://en.wikipedia.org/wiki/Home_Taping_Is_Killing_Music).
 1. Minute was called the "prime minute", and Second was called the "second minute".
 So that's where the symbols in [`0:50' 23"`](https://images-na.ssl-images-amazon.com/images/I/61YppX03DOL._SY355_.jpg) come from.
-1. [Math](http://math-fail.com/wp-content/uploads/math-not-even-once.png) users don't feel hungry or thirsty.
-The lack of thirst makes their mouths dry up (even faster than if it were simply a saliva issue).
-Then cavities develop and the teeth fall off.
 1. [Jakarta is sinking](https://www.nytimes.com/interactive/2017/12/21/world/asia/jakarta-sinking-climate.html?_r=0).
 1. People drink before dinner because everything tastes better when you're drunk.
 1. At least [one person](https://fivethirtyeight.com/features/every-color-of-every-lightsaber-in-star-wars-in-one-chart/) uses an orange lightsaber.